 Rome’s Last Citizen: The Life and Legacy of Cato, Mortal Enemy of Caesar, by Rob Goodman and Jimmy Soni

 While few soldiers may have read the works of Epictetus or Marcus Aurelius, it is undoubtedly true that the ancient philosophy known as Stoicism guides the actions of many in the military.

 Ancient truths that will revolutionize your life.
 Discover how the ancient wisdom of the Stoic philosophers can provide you with a philosophy of life in the twenty first century which will make you more resilient, more positive, more successful and more happy.

-Learn the merits of seizing the day, discovering how to survive and thrive in tough times, and change what you can while accepting what you can’t.
+Learn the merits of seizing the day.
+Discover how to survive and thrive in tough times.
+Change what you can while accepting what you can’t.
 Your pathway to a better life starts right here.

 Courage Under Fire: Testing Epictetus’s Doctrines in a Laboratory of Human Behavior, by James B. Stockdale

 “Extensively researched.
 A book that will be welcomed by both scholars and those with a more casual interest in history.
-In addition and most important to our time is the detailed study of power politics and the inevitable consequences of weakness and corruption allowing power to be concentrated into few hands… An engrossing account of a time when rational thought was set aside in favor of passion”.
+Most important to our time is the detailed study of power politics and the inevitable consequences of weakness and corruption.
+An engrossing account of a time when rational thought was set aside in favor of passion”.

 Originally written only for his personal consumption, Marcus Aurelius’s Meditations has become a key text in the understanding of Roman Stoic philosophy.
 This Penguin Classics edition is translated with notes by Martin Hammond and an introduction by Diskin Clay.